Sad-Abd/qtreemesh/README.md

 ### 2. Preprocessing

-In order to implement QuadTree algorithm, the image should be square and the number of pixels in each dimension should be of order $2^n$ (*more explanation to be added*).
-There is a function `image_preprocess` dedicated to this modification of original image:
+The quadtree algorithm is most efficient when the image is square and the number of its pixels is an integer power of 2, i.e. $2^n$.
+There is a function `image_preprocess()` dedicated to the modification of the original image by padding it with zero intensity pixels and satisfying the mentioned requirement:
 ```python
 from qtreemesh import image_preprocess